From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Conclusion

 \section{Conclusion}

 We present D2PC, a framework for designing reliable predictive controllers using stochastic input-output data.
-The framework encompasses four key elements: \begin{itemize} \item A method for parameter identification; \item A strategy for quantifying uncertainty in parameter estimates; \item An approach for designing robust dynamic output-feedback controllers tailored for derived uncertainty set; \item A predictive control scheme with closed-loop guarantees. \end{itemize} The proposed framework bridges theoretical guarantees from predictive control with data-driven approaches.
-Open issues are using finite-data bounds in the uncertainty quantification~\cite{tsiamis2023statistical}, addressing uncertainty in the estimated noise covariance, and relaxing the assumption of normal distributed noise, e.g., to sub-Gaussian noise. \ack This work has been supported by the Swiss National Science Foundation under NCCR Automation (grant agreement 51NF40 180545) and the ETH Career Seed Award funded through the ETH Zurich Foundation.
-We thank Mingzhou Yin for providing the implementation of direct data-driven method~\cite{yin2023stochastic} for our comparison.
+The framework encompasses four key elements: a method for parameter identification, a strategy for quantifying uncertainty in parameter estimates, an approach for designing robust dynamic output-feedback controllers tailored to the derived uncertainty set, and a predictive control scheme with closed-loop guarantees.
+The proposed framework bridges rigorous robust control and predictive control designs with the uncertainty estimates consistent with data-driven approaches.
+A broad open issue is improving the uncertainty quantification to provide rigorous finite-data bounds ensuring satisfaction of Assumption~\ref{asm:param_set} and relaxing the assumption of normal distributed noise.